burger icon

 Cash $1 / No max $1 / No max 0% Instant On-site only Most popular choice

 *Card withdrawal times depend on your bank.
+Note that online withdrawals over $2,000 can trigger extra verification taking 5 - 10 days.
 Want the nitty gritty?
 Check out the payment methods page.

 Mobile Experience - Staying Connected with Casino du Lac-Leamy

 There's no mobile gaming app for Lac-Leamy itself-all the action is on-site.
-But if you're the type who likes to plan ahead, the Loto-Québec website is mobile-friendly, so you can check showtimes, book the Hilton, or peek at responsible gaming resources from your phone while you're waiting in line for coffee.
+But if you're the type who likes to plan ahead, the Loto-Québec website is mobile-friendly.
+Just a heads-up: trying to play online while at the casino often triggers geo-blocking due to the Ontario border, so stick to Wi-Fi.

 Mobile Perks: